wp-plugins/cpt-onomies/readme.txt

 == Changelog ==

+= 1.3.2 =

+* Fixed a bug with admin drop down filters not tied to 'show_admin_column' setting.

 = 1.3.1 =
 * Documentation has moved to wpdreamer.com.
 * Fixed a bug with WP < 3.5 'show_admin_column' setting not tied to actually showing the column.